Doctor of Philosophy

 The Master of Science Degree Program at the Betty Irene Moore School of Nursing at UC Davis is accredited by the Commission of Collegiate Nursing Education (CCNE) and reflects professional nursing standards and guidelines, including The Essentials of Master’s Education in Nursing (AACN, 2011) and Criteria for Evaluation of Nurse Practitioner Programs [National Task Force on Quality Nurse Practitioner Education (NTF), 2012].

+The Master of Science degree for both the the leadership and family nurse practitioner tracks are fully accredited for the maximum of 10 years, beginning in 2017.
 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the standards.
+The approximate date for the next validation review of the program by CCNE is fall 2026.

 M.S.N. — Master's Entry Program in Nursing